NEMSLinux/nems-docs/docs/gettingstarted/generate_config.rst

   Generate NEMS Config with the NEMS Configurator

-If everything checks out, press Deploy, and your admin contact email address will instantly be activated in Nagios.
+If everything checks out, press *Deploy Config to NEMS Server* and your changes will instantly be activated with your NEMS Server's implementation of Nagios.